Our knowledge of orthopaedics. Your best health.

 A bone infection can be hard to eliminate.
 It may require long-term antibiotic treatment, as well as several surgeries.
 Occasionally, a patient may need to take antibiotics for the rest of their life.

-In very rare cases, amputation of the infected limb may be considered.
-Amputation is usually performed only as a life-saving operation for a severe infection that is out of control.
+In very rare cases, when infection persists and becomes life threatening, amputation of the infected limb may be considered.
+Amputation is typically considered in only the most severe cases.

 Outcome